nodejitsu/handbook/contents/4_Using_The_API.md

      Here is an example of using basic auth with curl

-If you do not have an account, it is possible to create one using the API.
+If you do not have an account it is possible to create one using the User API, Jitsu, or just by visiting http://nodejitsu.com

 ## Applications